tobychui/arozos/README.md

 These instructions will show you how to deploy a copy of ArOZ Online System on your own Raspberry Pi or other low power, Linux running SBCs for community review and testing purposes.
 Read more on the [Full System Documentation](https://hkwtc.org/aroz_online/docs/).

 ### Prerequisites
-The following packages are required for the community edition to run on your Linux system.
+The following packages are required for the system to run on your Linux system.
 - apache2
 - libapache2-mod-xsendfile
 - php libapache2-mod-php php-cli php-common php-mbstring php-gd php xml php-zip